 Why Teach Your Kids About American Independence

-It’s hard to watch it happen, but we are living in a time when the freedoms we have enjoyed for over 200 years are at risk.
+It’s hard to watch it happen, but we live in a time when the freedoms we have enjoyed for over 200 years are at risk.
 We have witnessed long-standing historical statues torn down and replaced.
 History textbooks are being rewritten to be “politically correct” so that if we compared them to original documents or letters of our founding fathers, they wouldn’t match.
-The focus in public education has shifted away from teaching about America’s greatness and her contribution to the world and instead focused on the mistakes that have been made in the past.
-Many conservative voices are being silenced in the public square and on social media.
-We see a double standard as people are threatened and arrested for praying outside abortion clinics yet others are permitted to terrorize and burn cities with little repercussion.
-Consequently, this is a time when the truth matters more than ever.

-Why should we teach our kids the true story of American Independence?
-Because if they want to continue to long enjoy the freedoms bestowed on us from previous generations, they have to understand the foundations on which our liberty was built.
-They need to see how our forefathers worked to create a government with the type of balance of power that can prevent tyranny.
+Our kids need to see how our forefathers worked to create a government with a balance of power that can prevent tyranny.
 And they must strive to maintain the same foundational principles of that structure.

 Our founding fathers experienced the chains of tyranny.
 They risked their “lives, their fortunes, and their sacred honor” so that they could establish for future generations a place where they could be free from an oppressive government.
 Free to worship, free to speak, free to assemble, free to establish business, and free to pursue their dreams.
 Shouldn’t we do the same?